Skip to content

 The following options are available:

-• --latest (optional): instead of the latest deployed version, use the latest development version of DSP-API (from the main branch)
+• --latest (optional): instead of the latest deployed version, use the latest development version (from the main branch) of the backend components (api, sipi, fuseki, ingest)

 • --prune (optional): execute docker system prune without asking